 Healthy Workplace Culture Through EI

 Our studies have shown that the companies which incorporate EI into their culture have purpose-driven workforces and can focus on creating better interpersonal skills.
-Moreover, employees can find innovative solutions by themselves, if they feel empowered enough to take important decisions.
+Moreover, employees can find innovative solutions by themselves if they feel empowered enough to make important decisions.
 Our research has found out that 82% of employees would prefer leaving their jobs, in favor of a more empathetic company culture!

 In another survey, a clear disparity between the aspirations of the employees and the reality of the culture was clearly visible, as 56% of the employees registered the need for more empathy, but only 46% believed that their current companies embraced the same.